Star formation and molecular gas properties of post-starburst galaxies: Discussion

-The combination of optical, infrared, and mm observations leads to the following emerging picture of post-starburst galaxy candidates, which is shown in figure \ref{f:system_geometry}.
+The combination of optical, infrared, and mm observations allows us to investigate the picture of post-starburst galaxy candidates, shown in Figure \ref{f:system_geometry}.
 In an optically-selected post-starburst galaxy, some of the regions have experienced a recent and abrupt quenching of their star formation.
 As a result, these regions became optically-thin, and their observed optical spectrum is dominated by A-type stars.
 The optical emission lines trace the warm ionized gas within these quenched regions, with H$\alpha$ emission that suggests little ongoing star formation.
 These regions are dust and molecular gas poor, resulting in low SFR.
 Other regions within the galaxy host significant star formation which is obscured in optical wavelengths.
 The dust in these regions emits in infrared wavelengths, and their far-infrared SFRs place them on or above the star-forming main sequence.
 These regions have significant molecular gas reservoirs, and their star formation efficiencies are similar to those observed in star-forming and starburst systems.
-These regions are 2.5--4 times more compact than the optically-thin quenched regions.

-Previous studies of post-starburst candidates suggested that they are offset from the SFR-$M_{\mathrm{H_2}}$ and Kennicutt--Schmidt relations of other types of galaxies, with star formation that is suppressed compared to galaxies with similar amount of molecular gas.
-Our analysis shows that those results were driven by the combination of observables originating from different regions within the galaxies.
-While the CO emission originates from the obscured star-forming regions, previous studies estimated the SFR using optical observations that trace the quenched optically-thin regions.
-Once far-infrared SFRs are used, post-starburst galaxy candidates show similar SFR-$M_{\mathrm{H_2}}$ and Kennicutt--Schmidt relations to those observed in other star-forming and star-bursting systems.
+With the current data, it is unclear whether the star formation in these regions is at its peak, or already began declining.